310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Kanata northinking %}
-i do not think we need to [worry] about that so much, though~ we casually decided on it based on [lottery], after all.
+i do not think we need to [worry] about that so much, though~ we decided on it based on a fair [lottery], after all.
 {% endbubble %}

 {% bubble Chiaki sad4 %}